Nichola Daly will take on the Great Birmingham run in October.

 Nichola, 28, of Wombourne, Staffordshire, said: “My mum’s partner sadly passed away on 28th April.
 For many years he lived with diabetes, so I have decided to run the Great Birmingham Run for DRWF in his memory.”

-The run is scheduled to take place on Sunday, 11th October and Nichola has set up a JustGiving page for donations that can be found here.
+The run is scheduled to take place on Sunday, 11th October (please see updae below) and Nichola has set up a JustGiving page for donations that can be found here.

 Nichola owns Flowercraft florists in Chapel Ash, Wolverhampton, with her mother Julie Daly.